-Social Class and Attitudes about Inequality: A Data-Driven Learning Guide
+Social Class and Attitudes about Inequality: A Data-Driven Learning Guide Go to Resource

 Social class is a measure of relative power, privilege, and opportunity in a society.
 Individuals in higher social classes generally have greater power and access to resources than individuals in lower social classes.
 Researchers may assign individuals to social classes on the basis of criteria such as occupation, education, income, wealth, and place of residence.